ICE is a chemotherapy treatment that is used to treat lymphoma.

 It’s important not to drive or operate machinery if you have these side effects.

 Tumour lysis syndrome (TLS)

 ICE may cause the cancer cells to break down very quickly.
 This releases uric acid (a waste product) into the blood.
-The kidneys usually get rid of uric acid but they may not be able to cope with large amounts.
+The kidneys usually get rid of uric acid, but they may not be able to cope with large amounts.
 This can cause chemical imbalances in the blood that affect the kidneys and the heart.
 This is called tumour lysis syndrome (TLS).

 To reduce the risk of TLS, your doctor may give you a drug called rasburicase.
 You will have this as a drip.
 You will also be given fluid through your drip to help protect your kidneys.
 You may only need rasburicase with the first treatment.
-After that, you can have tablets called allopurinol (Zyloric ®) instead.
+After that, you may have tablets called allopurinol (Zyloric ®) instead.

 Rarely, ifosfamide can increase the risk of developing a second cancer, usually leukaemia, years later.
 But the benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.